hansenzhf/first/AK_Log/Readme.txt

-Here we store the log happen in our test.
+Here we store the log created by our test.